an inadequate history of conceptual art

 The Pacific Film Archives (2/3)

 At left is an excerpt of the video and audio elements of the project, combined.
+See this link for installation views:

 Find images of the installations here.